 By submitting a poem or piece of fiction to the contest, a Polk State College student is automatically eligible to be included in the CWC’s anthology of student work.
 The CWC publishes as many student works as possible each year.
 The CWC has now published two collections of student works, Anthology 2016 and Anthology 2017.

 Annual Food Drive

-Every year since its inception, at holiday time the Creative Writing Club has teamed up with Polk State College fraternity Phi Theta Kappa to carry out a food drive to benefit the Polk State College Food Banks.
+Every year since its inception, at holiday time the Creative Writing Club has teamed up with the Polk State College Phi Theta Kappa honor society to carry out a food drive to benefit the Polk State College Food Banks.
 The club puts large decorated boxes in strategic locations and club volunteers sort the food and get a glow knowing they’ve helped a good cause.

 The Creative Writing Club has one president, one secretary, and up to two vice presidents.
 Continuing from a successful spring, our president is student Gabrielle DeRouen.
 The CWC will elect new officers this year.